• Modified: Feb 8, 2025 • Read in: 8 mins

-Some signs of toxic friends are, they criticize your choices, minimize your achievements, exploit your kindness, and take from you without giving anything.
+Some signs of toxic friends: they take you for granted, criticize your choices, minimize your achievements, exploit your kindness, and force you to forgive their sins.

 1. Slowly drift apart from the friendship.

-Drifting apart is a sensible and easy way to cut off a toxic friend from your life.
+Drifting apart is the most sensible and practicable way to cut off a toxic friend.

 You meet them less and less, respond infrequently to their messages, and stop taking or returning their calls.

-They may ask you why you don’t meet or talk to them as much as before, and you tell them you got busy.
-In fact, you replace their space in your life with optimal busyness (being happy-busy).
+When they ask you why you don’t meet or talk to them as much as before, and you tell them you got busy.

 They too slowly lose interest in you and stop trying to connect with you as frequently.